Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

 Chicago Reality Check

-Luke’s first Pro race at the 2024 World Championships in Chicago was a shock to the system.
+Luke’s told us his first Pro race at the 2024 World Championships in Chicago was a shock to the system.

 He quit his job soon after and committed fully to the sport.
 Instead of hoping his running would carry him, he began training strength four times per week in an effort to improve on the stations.